dokester/BayesicFitting/docs/Dimensions.md

 *Allowed space* is the part of prior space where the log Likelihood is larger than a certain log Likelihood, called lowLogL.

-*Forbidden space" is the complement of allowed space.
+*Forbidden space* is the complement of allowed space.

-"Edge" is the N-1 dimensional surface where log Likelihood equals LowLogL.
+*Edge" is the N-1 dimensional surface where log Likelihood equals LowLogL.